 Our Ordinary Shares and Public Warrants are listed on the Nasdaq Stock Market LLC (the "Nasdaq") under the trading symbols "STIX" and "STIXW."
-On October 10, 2022, the closing price of our Ordinary Shares on Nasdaq was \$2.47 per share and the closing price of our Warrants on Nasdaq was \$0.11 per warrant.
+On August 23, 2022, the closing price for our Ordinary Shares on Nasdaq was \$3.83 and the closing price for our Public Warrants on Nasdaq was \$0.19.